Open air fires - rules and permits

 Other

-Fires not captured in other fire types, such as biosecurity fires and planned structure fires.
+Fires not captured in other fire types.

 • You must comply with the conditions on your permit issued by Fire and Emergency New Zealand.